Stjärnhuset

-Stjärnhuset ("The Star House") was the Sveriges Television's Christmas calendar TV series mainly for children that was broadcast in 1981.
+Stjärnhuset ("The Star House") is the Sveriges Television's Christmas calendar TV series mainly for children that was broadcast in 1981.

 Plot

 Astronomical facts were combined with contnet from Greek mythology.

 Mytha, played by Sif Ruud, tells for Astro (Johannes Brost) about the constellations.
 Astronomy talk is mixed with stories from the Greek mythology.

 Video

 The series was released to DVD on 26 October 2011.